This post contains affiliate links, which means that I may receive a small commission if you book through my links, at no extra cost to you.

 Delta Lake

-Delta Lake is hands down one of the best hikes in Grand Teton National Park.
+One of the most iconic things to do in Grand Teton National Park is to hike Delta Lake, which is hands down one of the best hikes in Grand Teton National Park.
 The hike is beautiful and the lake itself is stunning!
 It’s one of the closest views to the Tetons that you can get.
 A lot of the reviews of this hike on Alltrails make it seem super difficult.
 I found this hike to be just the right amount of challenging without being too strenuous.

 Once you get there – prepare to be amazed!
 The bright blue color of this glacial lake is breathtaking.
 Enjoy some lunch with a view, and if you’re brave – jump in the lake!
 It’s truly the coldest water I’ve ever been in in my life.
 My body was in shock for a few seconds.
 But the adrenaline rush is worth it!
 Jumping in Delta Lake is definitely one of the best things to do in Grand Teton National Park.